Openframe.cc

 Latest posts

-• Materials & Methods — PA12-CF, Moso bamboo veneer tubes, annealing, test pieces, durability notes.
+• Materials & Methods — PA12-CF behaviour, Moso veneer tubes, bonding, reinforcement ideas, early test results.

 → (post coming soon)